 On the south coast of the Lllyn Peninsula.
-A vast expanse of a beach starting at the famous Gimblet Rock to the east and ends down near the start of Llanbedrog.
+Pwllheli beach is a vast expanse of a beach starting at the famous Gimblet Rock to the east and ends down near the start of Llanbedrog.

 This is both a low and high tide fishing mark.
 It can also be a very busy beach in terms if holiday makers during summer, particularly during the school holiday.
 The Gimblet rock area is usually quieter as well as away from car parks.